-On September 6, the fire spotted into a continuous pocket of timber to the east near Little Boulder Park.
+On September 6, the fire spotted (threw embers)into a continuous pocket of timber to the east near Little Boulder Park.
 Crews at this time began taking actions to protect private in-holdings and structures in the area.
-Crews are now able to safely engage the fire from the ground and are being supported by aircraft.
+Crews are now able to safely engage some of the fire from the ground and are being supported by aircraft.

-Great Basin Team 4 assumed command of the fire on September 22.
+Great Basin Type 2 Incident Management Team #4 assumed command of the fire on September 22.

 |Current as of|

 |Date of Origin||Saturday July 31st, 2021 approx. 08:30 PM|

 |Incident Commander||(Shane Martin) BDNF, Type 3 Team|